fireflycons/amzn2-dev-environment/docs/park.md

 To prevent running up an AWS bill, you should stop the instance when you are not using it.
 When you restart it, AWS will assign it a new public IP address.

+If you enabled the auto-stop feature by providing a notification email to terraform, then the instance will auto-stop after 30 min of inactivity, defined as CPU average < 3% for 30 one minute samples.

 If you created a DNS entry in Route53 for the instance, then bringing it back up requires the following steps

 1. Start the instance